The Mokupuni COMMUNITY DEVELOPMENT CORPORATION

 Drawing upon both lived experience and working knowledge of emergency management systems, MCDC developed a culturally-

-informed assessment tool designed to align with standard disaster response frameworks while reflecting the realities of Hawaiian Home Lands communities: the 2026 Kona Storm Assesment Survey.
+informed assessment tool designed to align with disaster response frameworks while reflecting the realities of Hawaiian Home Land communities: the 2026 Kona Storm Assessment Survey.
 The survey draws both technical and native Hawaiian, ʻike based observation methods to asses the following:

 • Structural impacts to homes and infrastructure